mech/Notes/DevOps/Docker/docker.md

 Containers are nothing.
 It is already too late to do anything at run-time.
 Images are the "shippable" units and where it matters most.

+Where can you get your images?

+1. Docker Hub
+2. quay.io
+3. Your own private registry
+4. Manually load image from Amazon S3 store
+5. Build it yourself using Dockerfile

 Prep your images to make it faster.

 * [Phusion baseimage-docker](https://github.com/phusion/baseimage-docker)